 It was super easy to embellish the red Mickey ornaments with some glitter tape from the Dollar Store and a hole punch to punch out silver polka dots.

-Are you planning on making your own Mickey ornaments this year?
+Are you planning on making your own DIY Disney ornaments this year?
 Please let me know in the comment section how they turned out!